mozilla/universal-search/docs/metrics.md

 - Appear to begin with a protocol (`^[^\s]+\:\S`).
 - Appear to be a hostname (`^[^\s]+\.\S`)

-Additionally, we will discard outliers on a schedule:
+Additionally, we will discard outliers on a schedule (currently, every 24 hours):

 - Any queries that have only been made once.
 - Any queries longer than 6 characters that have been made less than 10% as frequently as the most common query of that length (e.g. if the most frequently-made 8-character query has been made 1000 times, all 8-character queries made fewer than 100 times will be discarded).